 In the code examples below, we will solve this problem.
 First, we’ll look at how we can loop through the selected sheets.
 Secondly, we’ll look at using this technique to automate actions that are usually applied one sheet at a time.

-The filename for this post is 0030 Loop through selected sheets with VBA.zip.
+File name: 0030 Loop through selected sheets with VBA.zip

 Loop through selected worksheets